We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 You also don’t want to risk missing the time you have to file a case.
 Truck accident losses can be daunting, but fair compensation can help you get through it.
 If you wait too long to come forward, you could possibly run out of time and you will not be able to seek compensation for your injuries.
 This could mean you would have to cover the costs of the accident.

-When meet with Ashwin, he’ll find out how much time you have and work on a timeline so you do not miss the deadline.
-With Ashwin Madia as your lawyer, he will help you file your case properly and within the correct deadline.
+When you meet with your truck accident lawyer at Madia Newville, we’ll find out how much time you have and work on a timeline so you do not miss the deadline.
+With us as your lawyers, we will help you file your case properly and within the correct deadline.
 You won’t have to worry about technicalities preventing you from seeking justice.

 Waiting also prolongs the time between you and resolving your legal matter.
 The legal process can take time.
-It’s better to get the process underway as quickly as possible as Ashwin can begin fighting for you.
+It’s better to get the process underway as quickly as possible so we can begin fighting for you.

 You may also find that the insurance company you’re dealing with is minimizing the severity of your injuries.
 They could try to offer a settlement that’s less than you deserve.
 Unfortunately, the pressure of medical expenses and other bills may make it seem like this is the best option.
 You get the settlement and the matter is resolved.
 However, this settlement may not accurately reflect your total damages and losses, meaning that you could still need to treat injuries but you wouldn’t have the coverage for it.

-Ashwin Madia will not let insurance companies undervalue your injuries.
-He is on your side and is here to protect your best interests.
+Madia Newville will not let insurance companies undervalue your injuries.
+We are on your side and are here to protect your best interests.
 You deserve to have experts look over your case and find the full extent of your injuries and damages.
-Ashwin will do everything he can to secure your future financially.
+We will do everything we can to secure your future financially.

-Ashwin Madia is here to protect those from Minnesota who have been injured because of another party’s negligence.
-He understands that you may be dealing with painful injuries, a long recovery time, and will require extensive care before you’re healed.
-While you’re working on that, he can work on getting you justice.
+Madia Newville is here to protect those from Minnesota who have been injured because of another party’s negligence.
+We understand that you may be dealing with painful injuries, a long recovery time, and will require extensive care before you’re healed.
+While you’re working on that, we can work on getting you justice.

 Truck accident injuries can completely change your life.
 You may have to adjust your lifestyle, which can include not being able to do your job anymore and missing out on activities you used to enjoy.
 Your injuries could have been prevented had the other party not acted negligently.
-With Ashwin Madia as your Minnesota truck accident lawyer, he will hold them accountable and seek fair compensation.
+With Madia Newville as your Minnesota truck accident lawyer, we will hold them accountable and seek fair compensation.

 We have a process that works in getting exceptional results for our clients.